crackernutter/EsriRESTScraper/README.md

 EsriRESTScraper
 ===============

-Have you ever come across a ArcGIS REST endpoint, and wished you could download the data locally?
-Do you need to periodically update a local geodatabase with data from an ArcGIS Rest endpoint (instead of just using the external REST endpoint in a mapping application)?
-Maybe you are not an authoritative data owner, and have some unique geoprocessing or workflow needs that cannot be completed using web services.
-Or because you have 'disconnected environment' needs and would like to display the most recent copy of the data available before an internet outage.
-Then use this!!
-I use it for downloading local copies of many of the USGS Natural Hazard Support System feeds to support local workflows (and more reliable web applications).

-A Python class that scrapes ESRI Rest Endpoints and parses the data into a local geodatabase
+A lightweight Python class that scrapes ESRI Rest Endpoints and parses the data into a local geodatabase

 This class is instantiated with the Esri REST Endpoint of a feature layer inside a map service.
 For secured map services, you can include an optional token when instantiating the class.
 <br> e.g.